 “But they’re not being walked on!
 It’s just a discussion!”
 I can hear the detractors saying.
 Comments that illicit anger may not always look like abuses at first glance (though some blatantly are).
 Sometimes it’s under the guise of “innocent” questioning and “trying to understand,” only as soon as explanations and education are generously given, the goal posts are moved.
 It’s manipulative and disingenuous, and it reveals the entitled and intrusive expectation that we should have limitless access to WOC’s time and energy.
-Other times, it’s dismissal of very real concerns with platitudes about universal love, as if this fixes anything and removes any further responsibility for dealing with the issues at hand.
+Other times, it’s dismissal of very real concerns with platitudes about universal love.
+This fixes nothing and absolves us of responsibility for dealing with the issues at hand in any substantive way.
 That’s hard to pin down and address, because how can declarations of love and desire for sisterhood be so infuriating?
 But in this context, they are.
-That’s why the spiritual bypass at the heart of what we’re talking about is so insidious and toxic.
+That’s why the spiritual bypass at the heart of all this is so insidious and toxic.

 We talk about empowerment and sacred boundaries all the time.
 Is that only for us white women?
 Why is it never for women of color when they need to stand in their power and hold sacred boundaries with us?